Seamless Mosaic Internals

 src/wiser/raster/mosaic_compositor.py

-render_scene_argb — Qt-free per-scene warp→RGBA renderer (alpha = validity) for the pixel layer
+render_scene_argb — Qt-free per-scene warp→RGBA renderer (alpha = validity) for the pixel layer; reads the display-only artifact’s bands in order

 src/wiser/raster/mosaic_materialize.py